Lucy S. Tompkins: Honors

 She was awarded a fellowship by the Infectious Disease Society of America, "an advocacy group of infectious disease specialists based in Arlington, Virginia".
 She became a member of the Western Association of Physicians in 1990, and in 1995 she became a member of the Association of American Physicians.
 She was named a fellow of the American Academy of Microbiology in 1997, "the world's oldest and largest group devoted to a single life science".
 In 1998 she was named a fellow of the Society for Healthcare Epidemiology in America (SHEA), whose "mission is to prevent and control infections in healthcare settings".
 In 2001, she was chosen to be a fellow of the American Association for the Advancement of Science (AAAS).
 The fellowship is "an honor bestowed upon members of the association by their peers" and only select persons are chosen each year.

 Research

-One of her current research interests is in the field of healthcare-related infections, including Clostridium difficile infections.
-One Bloomberg News report states that Clostridium difficile is currently one of three threats considered needing urgent attention due to bacterial resistance to antibiotics.
+One of her current research interests is in the field of healthcare-related infections, including Clostridioides difficile infections.
+One Bloomberg News report states that Clostridioides difficile is currently one of three threats considered needing urgent attention due to bacterial resistance to antibiotics.
 The focus of her lab at Stanford University is in bacterial pathogenesis.